 A: Yes.
 If a Mexican citizen has a valid F-1 or J-1 student visa, you may enter the US either at a US border crossing or at a US airport.
 Canadian citizens are visa-exempt and do not need an F-1 visa stamp, only a valid I-20 form or DS-2019 form issued by the IPO.
 Educational purposes are considered “essential” travel during the temporary US land border closure with Mexico and Canada.

 Q: What documents do I need to enter the US?

-A: To enter the US in F-1 or J-1 student immigration status you will need a valid passport, a valid F-1 or J-1 student visa stamp issued by a US consulate and an I-20 form (F-1) or Ds-2019 form (J-1) form.
+A: To enter the US in F-1 or J-1 student immigration status you will need a valid passport, a valid F-1 or J-1 student visa stamp issued by a US consulate and a printed version of the I-20 form (F-1) sent to you by the IPO, or a physical copy of a DS-2019 form (J-1).
 Canadian citizens are exempt from visa requirements but will need an I-20 or DS-2019 form to enter the US.
-You cannot enter the US in B-2 visitor/tourist status and begin academic studies, without exception.
+You cannot and should not enter the US in B-2 visitor/tourist status (or ESTA) and begin academic studies, without exception.

 Q: What will international student orientation (ISO) look like and what are my obligations to attend?

 A: The IPO will be providing a meaningful and comprehensive international student orientation (ISO) program for fall semester.
 Further detailed information will be provided to you directly from the IPO in the weeks ahead.
 Please continue to monitor our Arrivals and Orientation website for further information.